 EVER WONDER WHY THE FLU SHOT IS INEFFECTIVE?
 WONDER NO MORE

 It’s all a vicious cycle, where every year, the powers that be use large amounts of tax-payer dollars on campaigns warning us to prepare for the flu apocalypse because THIS YEAR IS GOING TO BE THE WORST FLU SEASON EVER.
 And then, when all is said and done, you read an article by some government official (usually buried in the back of the newspaper) saying that this year’s flu vaccine turned out to be something like 13.3% effective (HERE).
-And now we finally (and supposedly) know why --- it’s the eggs that the flu virus used to make the vaccines are grown in.
+And now we finally (and supposedly) know why — it’s the eggs that the flu virus used to make the vaccines are grown in.

 This means a vaccine containing the mutated version of the protein will not be able to trigger an effective immune response.
 This leaves the body without protection against circulating strains of H3N2.
 In fact, analysis shows that the current strain of H3N2 used in vaccines already contains this specific mutation L194P on HA.
 “Vaccine producers need to look at this mutation….”

 Any time I get around flu vaccine research, my BS detector has a tendency of going off.
 Want to know what tripped the switch this time?
 Allow me to show you that this problem is almost as old as the hills.
 It’s nothing new, and it sounds to me like it’s yet another excuse for why efficacy for the various forms of flu vaccines for various populations (HERE, and HERE for example) is functionally zero (if you think I’m being too harsh, click the links).

 Over 22 years ago, the August 1995 issue of the Journal of Virology published a study very similar to the one being discussed today called Selection of a Single Amino Acid Substitution in the Hemagglutinin Molecule by Chicken Eggs Can Render Influenza A Virus (H3) Candidate Vaccine Ineffective.
 The study essentially concluded that thanks to mutations, (which are extremely common), growing these viruses in mutated eggs should be ended.
 “Thus, it is recommended that in the selection of vaccine candidates, virus populations with the egg-adapted HA Lys-156 substitution be eliminated.”

 Although eggs provide a cost effective way to grow influenza virus, the abundance of avian-type receptors on the chorioallantoic membrane often results in selection of variants that increase binding to avian-type receptors, and reduce binding to human-type receptors.
 More importantly, these egg-adaptive substitutions on the HA have also been shown to impact antigenicity, leading to a decrease in vaccine effectiveness.
 As annual vaccination remains the major preventive measure against influenza virus, it may be beneficial to accelerate consideration of alternative approaches for influenza vaccine production to optimize the protective effectiveness of the vaccine.”

 “The influenza virus is divided into three main types, Influenza A, Influenza B, and Influenza C, which are distinguished by differences in two major virus surface proteins.
 Influenza A virus is the most common flu virus infecting humans, animals, and birds.
 There are 16 different types of hemagglutinin A (HA) and 9 different types of NA, therefore, there are potentially 144 different subtypes of influenza A viruses.
 Among them, two subtypes of influenza A, H1N1 and H3N2, most commonly infect humans.”

 With so many potential combinations of virus, as well as both the viruses and the growing medium (in this case eggs) showing constant genetic variations and mutations, one’s immune system is rarely encountering the same virus in real life exposure that it encountered via immunization.
 And even when it does, efficacy is downright poor.
 For more information on the crappy nature of Flu Vaccines, including my piece called TWENTY REASONS YOU DON’T WANT A FLU SHOT, simply click the link.
 And like, share or follow on FB while you are at it!